 Seth Lloyd is an associate in Morrison & Foerster’s Appellate and Supreme Court Practice Group in the Washington, D.C. office.

-Before joining Morrison & Foerster as an Associate, Mr. Lloyd worked as a law clerk for Judge Richard G. Taranto of the United States Court of Appeals for the Federal Circuit.
-He earned his J.D. from Stanford Law School, working in Stanford’s Supreme Court Litigation Clinic on the landmark Fourth Amendment case Riley v.
-California.
+Before joining Morrison & Foerster, Mr. Lloyd worked as a law clerk for Judge Richard G. Taranto of the United States Court of Appeals for the Federal Circuit.
+He earned his J.D. from Stanford Law School, working in Stanford’s Supreme Court Litigation Clinic on two successful certiorari petitions and one successful merits case.
 Mr. Lloyd also earned a Ph.D. in electrical engineering from Stanford University, where he received the National Defense Science and Engineering Graduate Fellowship, published ten peer-reviewed articles, and was named inventor on five U.S. patents.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.